rexcheng1997/snowfall-screensaver/js/README.md

 ## Snowfall

-Open index.html in your web browser and enjoy!
+`git clone` the repository to your computer and open the `index.html` in your web browser and enjoy!